Cheap ways to get your 5-a-day

 16. Add to omelettes

-Eggs are an excellent budget-friendly base from which to build a meal, and you can add any ingredients you have in the fridge.
+Eggs are an excellent budget-friendly ingredient.
 If you usually enjoy an omelette for breakfast, lunch or dinner, try adding a portion of chopped veg to the whisked eggs before cooking or tuck inside the folded omelette.
 For a heartier meal, make a thicker frittata with cherry tomatoes and avocado salsa on the side.
-Or try adding a handful of spinach to a chunky Spanish-style tortilla.
+Or, try adding a handful of spinach to a chunky Spanish-style tortilla.

 For more ideas, check out our top omelette recipes.
-And make sure you read our review of the best non-stick frying pans for omelettes, pancakes and more.
+Read our review of the best non-stick frying pans for omelettes, pancakes and more.

 Microwave omelette